maxitg/SetReplace/README.md

 <img src="READMEImages/NonoverlappingEvolutionWithNewestEdgeOrdering.png" width="513">

-In this particular, so-called non-overlapping, system the order of replacements does not matter, as regardless of order the same final state (upto renaming of vertices) is produced for the same fixed number of generations.
+In this particular so-called non-overlapping system, the order of replacements does not matter.
+Regardless of order, the same final state (up to renaming of vertices) is produced for the same fixed number of generations.
 This will always be the case if there is only a single edge on the left-hand side of the rule:

 ```wl
 In[] := WolframModel[{{1, 2}} -> {{1, 3}, {1, 3}, {3, 2}},